 DETAIL OF THE UNDERSIDE OF THE BASE OF THE GILT-BRONZE FIGURE DEPICTING NGAWANG LOBSANG GYATSO, DALAI LAMA V.

 It is common for Tibetan bronzes on the art market to have lost their original baseplates and consecration materials (either by force or by handling).
 We also regularly see ‘modern’ or 20th Century baseplates that have been re-soldered onto bronzes that are centuries old.
 However, the baseplate on our bronze does appear original to the work.
 As such, we can infer that the baseplate has never been forcibly opened, and that the consecration materials may remain intact.
-Thanks to x-ray technology, here we can even take a glimpse of the contents of the interior of the bronze:

 The inscription tells us that the bronze contains “the relics of the Tathagata (i.e. enlightened) beings, blessed substances from the holy masters of Tibet and India, and mantras (i.e. sacred slogans) of the four classes of Tantra (i.e. classification of esoteric Buddhism).”